 It can be tricky to know when you are ready to move to hospital, as arriving in hospital too early can slow labour, and leaving too late can risk an unexpected birth at home or on the way to hospital.

 For these reasons, it is ideal to have your own birth attendant (doula, midwife or “virtual doula” (see here for more information) to support you at home or at least to advise you by phone.
 Your hospital maternity team may be very happy to help you to stay home as long as possible by providing phone support.

 These considerations are complex and there is no one-size-fits all.
 It is important that you can feel safe in your birthing environment.
 Please talk to your care providers so that you get the information you need to make the choices that are right for you, your baby and family.

 These are also difficult decisions.
-It is true that in the coming months, hospitals may be more and more busy with Covid-19 infected patients.
-In addition, there may be more restrictions on birth support people for the reasons discussed above.
+It is true that hospitals may be very busy with Covid-19 infected patients.
+In addition, there may be restrictions on birth support people for the reasons discussed above.

 However, bringing your baby’s birth forward with induction or pre-labour (elective) caesarean has its own risks for mothers and babies.

 These include higher risks of newborn breathing difficulties after a prelabour caesarean, (See this study and this study) which can require separation from the mother and NICU care for your baby.
 Following a caesarean, women have higher risks of potentially serious complications and readmissions, including infections and blood clots (see this study).
 In addition, breastfeeding may be less successful (see this study).

 In relation to induction, some studies have suggested that this may reduce the risks of caesarean, (see my critique here) but real-world figures show that women have higher risks of caesarean and complications, compared to non-induced (e.g. see this study and this study) These can all affect newborns as well.